antvis/G6/docs/manual/middle/elements/edges/loop.en.md

 ### style
 `style` is an object which is the same as the common style attribute of edge.
-Refer to [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge)。
+Refer to [Built-in Edges].
 The following code shows how to configure the `style` globally when instantiating a Graph.<br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*dAV3QIY2ZxkAAAAAAAAAAABkARQnAQ' width=100/>
 ```javascript